avilabiel/node-slate/source/includes/balance.md

 limit | 20 | How many statements' rows you want to receive per page

 ### Get Detailed Statements
-This endpoint gets the detailed statements from the Network.

 ```javascript
 const networkToken = "9460246d-3c0e-4318-8874-5f7acca63efc";